cailleach1310/ares-marque-plugin/README.md

 ### Webportal view of the marque management house route (admin)
 ![courtesan-management-house](/images/courtesan_management_house_route.PNG)

 Here we have the view for a single house.
-For now, this view is limited to admin and coder roles.
+This view is limited to admin and coder roles.

 ### Webportal view of the house management tab (courtesan house leaders)
 ![courtesan-management-house](/images/dowayne_house_management.PNG)

-This is the view for courtesan house leaders (dowaynes).
+This is the view for courtesan house leaders (dowaynes), as a tab in their profile page.
+The view is limited to members of their house.

 ## Prerequisites
 The marque plugin relies on the fact that 'Courtesan' is set up as a faction (group), and that ranks 'Novice', 'Adept', 'Courtesan', etc have been defined to that faction.
 When moving on from novice to adept rank, the marque will be started.
 When the marque is complete and has been acknowledged, the rank will change to (fully marqued) 'Courtesan'.
 Please make sure to add availaible courtesan houses and salons to the group 'House', as **marque/list** and the webportal courtesan management pages will need this for their output.